MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/faq.md

     FileTransferThreadCount

    The valid range is 1 to 128 in Windows Server 2019.
 After changing you must restart the Storage Migration Service Proxy service on all computers participating in a migration.
 Use caution with this setting; setting it higher may require additional cores, storage performance, and network bandwidth.
 Setting it too high may lead to reduced performance compared to default settings.
-The ability to heuristically change thread settings based on CPU, memory, network, and storage is planned for a later version of SMS.

 - **Add cores and memory.**  We strongly recommend that the source, orchestrator, and destination computers have at least two processor cores or two vCPUs, and more can significantly aid inventory and transfer performance, especially when combined with FileTransferThreadCount (above).
 When transferring files that are larger than the usual Office formats (gigabytes or greater) transfer performance will benefit from more memory than the default 2GB minimum.